MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-getting-started-1-example-loan-data.md

 ---

-# Example: Analyzing loan data using ScaleR in Microsoft R
+# Example: Analyzing loan data with ScaleR (Microsoft R)

-This getting started tutorial builds on what you learned in [previous tutorials](scaler-getting-started.md) by exploring the functions, techniques, and issues arising when working with larger data sets.
+This getting started tutorial builds on what you learned in [the first tutorial introduction to ScaleR](scaler-getting-started.md) by showing you how to import .csv files to create an .xdf file, and use statistical ScaleR functions to summarize the data.
 As before, you'll work with sample data to complete the steps.

-## Download large datasets
+## Download the mortgage default data set

-To really get a feel for ScaleR, you may want to use larger data sets.
-You can download these larger data sets [online](http://go.microsoft.com/fwlink/?LinkID=698896&clcid=0x409).

-The dataset used in this tutorial includes the following:
+The sample data used in this tutorial consists of simulated data on mortgage defaults.
+A small version of the dataset is pre-installed with the **RevoScaleR** package that ships with R Client and R Server.
+It provides 100,000 observations.
+Alternatively, you can download a larger version of the dataset providing 10 million observations.
+The tutorial assumes the smaller built-in data set but this example works with both.

+**Using the pre-installed .csv files**

+Small versions of the data sets can be found in the sample data directory:

+		mortDefaultSmall2000.csv
+		mortDefaultSmall2001.csv
+		mortDefaultSmall2002.csv
+		mortDefaultSmall2003.csv
+		mortDefaultSmall2004.csv
+		mortDefaultSmall2005.csv
+		mortDefaultSmall2006.csv
+		mortDefaultSmall2007.csv
+		mortDefaultSmall2008.csv
+		mortDefaultSmall2009.csv

+Each file contains 10,000 rows, for a total of 100,000 observations.

+**Downloading the larger data set**

-- *mortDefault*:  A set of ten comma-separated files, each of which contains one million observations of simulated data on mortgage defaults.
-Windows users should download the zip version, mortDefault.zip, and Linux users mortDefault.tar.gz.
+To work with a larger dataset, you can download *mortDefault*, a set of ten comma-separated files, each of which contains one million observations of simulated data on mortgage defaults.
+You can download zipped [from this web site](http://go.microsoft.com/fwlink/?LinkID=698896&clcid=0x409).
+Windows users should download the zip version, mortDefault.zip.
+Linux users should download mortDefault.tar.gz.
 File size is approximately 220 MB unpacked.

 When downloading these files, put them in a directory where you can easily access them.
-For example, create a directory “C:/MRS/Data” and unpack the files there.
+For example, create a directory "C:\MRS\BigData" and unpack the files there.
 When running examples using these files, you will want to specify this location as your *bigDataDir*.
 For example:

-	bigDataDir <- "C:/MRS/Data"
+	bigDataDir <- "C:\MRS\BigData"

-## An Example Analyzing Loan Defaults
+Each download contains ten files, each of which contains one million observations for a total of 10 million:

+		mortDefault2000.csv
+		mortDefault2001.csv
+		mortDefault2002.csv
+		mortDefault2003.csv
+		mortDefault2004.csv
+		mortDefault2005.csv
+		mortDefault2006.csv
+		mortDefault2007.csv
+		mortDefault2008.csv
+		mortDefault2009.csv

+## Explore the data

 This example uses simulated data at the individual level to analyze loan defaults.
 Suppose that data has been collected every year for 10 years on mortgage holders, and is available in a comma delimited data set for each year.
 The data contains 5 variables:

 - *default* – a 0/1 binary variable indicating whether or not the mortgage holder defaulted on the loan
 - *creditScore* – a credit rating